Richard L. Desgagnés

 Mr. Desgagnés handles cases involving marine pollution, charterparty disputes, ship and aircraft casualties, shipbuilding and ship repair contract disputes, product liability disputes, ship and aircraft liens, insurance and insolvency, as well as a variety of general commercial disputes.

 He regularly pleads before the Quebec courts and the federal courts of Canada and has successfully represented clients before all the courts, including the Supreme Court of Canada.
+He also has testified as expert witness in Canadian maritime law before American courts.

 In addition to his litigation work, Mr. Desgagnés handles transactional work involving ship and aircraft financing, charterparty agreements and other agreements for the carriage and/or storage of goods.
 He also advises business lawyers of the firm on the acquisition or transfer of assets in the transportation industry.